-- The caterpillars of this species are social: they form colonies that travel together from tree to tree.
+- These caterpillars of this species are social: they form colonies that travel together from tree to tree.

-- The body of the caterpillar is colored green with yellow stripes and is covered with thin, whitish spines.
+- The caterpillar’s body is colored green with yellow stripes and is covered with thin, whitish spines.

-- This caterpillar feeds exclusively on pine needles, and each colony settles on a pine branch and makes a nest of silk threads.
+- This caterpillar feeds exclusively on pine needles; each colony settles on a pine branch and makes a nest of silk threads.

 - The spines can cause only a mild allergy in humans, but they are dangerous for pets, especially dogs.

-- Tourists coming to France and Spain are advised to keep their dogs from the processions of caterpillars and to avoid standing under pines in summer, especially if there are caterpillar nests.
+- Tourists visiting France and Spain are advised to keep their dogs from the processions of caterpillars and to avoid standing under pines in summer, especially if there are caterpillar nests.

-The last venomous giant silkworm moth caterpillar is a Brazilian citizen and prefers rainforests.
+The last poisonous giant silkworm moth caterpillar is a Brazilian citizen and prefers rainforests.

-- The color pattern of the giant silkworm caterpillar is not particularly remarkable – it is mostly brown and green, with a striped pattern.
+- The color pattern of the giant silkworm caterpillar is not particularly remarkable – mostly brown and green, with a striped pattern.